How do Suas select their partner organisations?

 Active involvement in the Suas alumni association.

 Offering Volunteer assistance to Suas programmes and helping to plan or deliver future Volunteer Programmes.

 If your question is not answered here – please let us know at [email protected].

 HOW TO APPLY

 Applications for the role of coordinator will be open from October 7th - 30th.

 To apply, email a CV and cover letter to [email protected]

-We will process applications on a rolling basis.
+We will process applications and offer interviews on a rolling basis.